Halloween Chocolate Cupcakes With Orange Buttercream

 -

-In a large bowl whisk flour, sugar, cocoa powder, baking powder, baking soda, and salt until the color is uniform with no cocoa streaks.
+In a large bowl whisk together the flour, granulated sugar, cocoa powder, baking powder, baking soda, and salt.

 -

-In a second bowl whisk buttermilk, oil, eggs, and vanilla until glossy and fully combined.
+In a separate bowl whisk together the buttermilk, vegetable oil, eggs, and vanilla extract until the mixture looks smooth.

 -

-Pour the wet ingredients into the dry and whisk just until most streaks disappear because overmixing will toughen the crumb.
+Pour the wet ingredients into the dry ingredients and whisk just until you no longer see dry streaks.

 -

-Bake 16 to 18 minutes until the tops spring back and a toothpick comes out with a few moist crumbs.
+Bake for 17 to 20 minutes, until the tops spring back and a toothpick comes out with moist crumbs.

-Cool in the pan 10 minutes, then move to a rack to cool completely so the buttercream will not melt.
+Cool the cupcakes in the pan for 5 minutes, then move them to a rack to cool completely.

 -

-In a stand mixer with paddle or a hand mixer, beat softened butter on medium-high 3 to 4 minutes until very pale and fluffy for a silky base.
+In a stand mixer bowl, beat the softened butter on medium speed for 3 to 4 minutes until very creamy.

 -